syncfusion-content/flutter-docs/Flutter/circular-charts/legend.md

 You can change the position of the legend inside the chart.
 The following properties are used to customize the position of legend. **auto** position will place the legend at the right, if the chart's width is greater than the chart's height.
 Else the legend will be placed at the bottom position.

 * [`position`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/LegendPosition-class.html) - used to position the legend relatively.
 The available options are auto, bottom, left, right, and top.
-Defaults to auto.
+Defaults to `auto`.
-* [`orientation`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend/orientation.html) - used to change the orientation of the legend, the default value is **auto**.
-Also you can set [`horizontal`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/LegendItemOrientation-class.html) or [`vertical`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/LegendItemOrientation-class.html).
+* [`orientation`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend/orientation.html) - used to change the orientation of the legend, the default value is auto.
+Also you can set this to [`horizontal`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/LegendItemOrientation-class.html) or [`vertical`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/LegendItemOrientation-class.html).

 {% highlight dart %}